The simplest static servers map URL paths directly to file names: since HTML

 files have names ending in .html, the URLs must also end in .html.
 This

-is not especially beautiful, and is arguably useless clutter.
+is not especially beautiful, and is arguably pointless clutter.

 Most static servers